CognitronTechnologies/Docuweave/posts/writing-docs-for-humans-and-ai.md

 **Note:** Reset links expire after 24 hours.

-**Not receiving the email?** Check spam, verify you're using the correct email, or contact support@acme.app.
+**Not receiving the email?** Check spam, verify you're using the correct email, or contact support@stellar.app.
 ```

 This section has everything needed to answer "How do I reset my password?" without requiring context from other sections.

 ### Use descriptive headings

 Headings are how retrieval systems find relevant content.
 Avoid generic headings like "Overview," "Getting Started," or "More Info."
-Instead, write descriptive headings like "How to invite team members to your project," "Connecting Slack to Acme App," or "Understanding permission levels."
+Instead, write descriptive headings like "How to invite team members to your project," "Connecting Slack to Stellar," or "Understanding permission levels."

 ### Add semantic metadata